CaptainAsbestos/class-notes/ampol-110/uspol-110-notes.md

 You could also break down public opinion by other variables, such as age.
 See what the difference in opinion between generational cohorts

 If you want to change public policy in a democracy, you change public opinion.
 If you want to change public opinion, you have to make people reassess the causes which they attribute to social problems.

+\pagebreak

+# Media Effects

+Epistemic bubbles – you don't tune into the news, news finds you

+News orgs also try to bolster their ratings but how do you do that when people are polarised by affect?
+Focus on the horserace – it's content agnostic, relies on "objective information" and therefore can't be called partisan biased

+## Effects of the Horserace

+Media sets the agenda and primes audiences with evaluation criteria for candidates

+- This leads audiences to distrust politicians and seek them only as cynically election seekers (not public servants with political philosophy)
+    * "why is biden doing xyz, well because he's losing the election" … a year out from election day
+    * Closer the election, the more attention, the more ad revenue – profit incentives determine how political news gets covered
+    * isn't it wise for voters to distrust politicians?
+- Supresses/bolsters turnout
+- Less information on candidate's programs or controversies
+- No attention given to third parties – throw your vote away

+## Partisan bias in Media

+Coverage after election: the honeymoon period is a bygone phenomenon since Trump.
+Even Biden has experienced more negative coverage in first 60 days than positive (though largest proportion is neither positive/negative)

+Perhaps this explains why his public approval was never higher than 55\%?
+Maybe it's cause the media primed audiences to be that way

+## Shrinking Soundbites

+Since the invention of TV news, the average length a candidate gets to shown to an audience (43 seconds) in 1968; today it's less than 8.
+Network anchors fill the air interpreting what a candidate says

+- Shorter soundbites are easier to cut around
+- Audiences have goldfish attention spans
+- As a result, candidates now *try* to speak in soundbites – how the hell is that good for public discourse?
+- Second adaptation, candidates try to circumvent legacy media and speak directly to public through new media (the internet)

+Upshot: polarisation is not over-determined; it is socially contingent on socialisation and media effects on electoral politics

+\pagebreak

+# Elections

+Selectorate model: democracies only work when leaders can be made to answer to the public for their actions

+Ideally, elections produce accountability.
+In practice, there's lots more consequences of electoral politics

+Elections Socialise citizens to passive political activity: "we come to believe that elections are the *proper* form of political participation/expression" rather than protesting, striking, \&c.

+Elections institutionalise access to power.
+This is by design: the authority of the state can never be seriously challenged at the ballot box

+Elections legitimise the state: bourgeois democracy